 Barbara Giamanco (CEO and Sales Advisor) @barbaragiamanco

-I close the sale by collaborating with buyers on possible solutions to their business problems.
+I close the sale by collaborating with buyers on possible solutions to their problems.
 I don't pitch, sell features, or bore them by only talking about me or what I sell.
 I do homework upfront to learn about their business.

 I ask good questions, listen, and then make suggestions for possible solutions.
 In short, I focus on what the buyer cares about and not what I have to sell.
 You don’t need gimmicky closing techniques.
-When buyers start co-creating a solution and including their own suggestions, that’s when a deal's get done.
+When buyers start co-creating a solution and including their own suggestions, that’s when a deal's getting done.